Digital-Preservation-Finland/knowledge-base/database/audio_x-wav/jhove/Chunk-ID-contains-space-before-printable-characters-BKj/index.rst

 Analysis
 --------
 Chunk ID refers to the four first byte in file header.
 The bytes should contain ASCII characters 'RIFF'.

+Is it a bug in the validating software? - no

 -----------------
 Suggested repairs